 Due to ever-changing conditions, king salmon fishing requires mobility and refined technique.
 Statistics have shown that 10% of the guides catch 90% of the Alaskan king salmon taken on both the Kenai and Kasilof Rivers.
 Fishing with an experienced guide greatly increases your chances of landing one of these iconic Alaskan king salmon.
 We fish the Kenai with custom-built river sleds powered by 50 HP. outboard motors.

-Two runs of wild Kenai River King salmon combine to support the largest recreational fishery for this species in Alaska.
+Two runs of wild Kenai River king salmon combine to support the largest recreational fishery for this species in Alaska.
 The first run of Kings enters the river from mid-May through June.
 The late run starts the first of July and ends when the season closes on July 31st.
 The early Kenai River run starting in May averages about 10,000 fish and the late run that begins on July 1 averages about 30,000 fish.

-The Kasilof River has two runs of king salmon.
+The Kasilof River has two runs of Alaskan king salmon.
 The early run begins in May and consists of both hatchery and naturally produced (wild) kings.
 The late run starts July 1 and runs through July 31.
-The second run is entirely native kings which rival the legendary Kenai fish in both numbers and size.
+The second run is entirely native kings that rival the legendary Kenai fish in both numbers and size.